Carly07/the_gin_shed/README.md

 * Click on product images and confirm that it redirects to that specific product detail page.

 #### Product Detail Page
 * Navigate to a product detail page and confirm that the page is displayed as expected.
-On desktop image should be displayed on left and product info on the right, whilst on mobile view the image is stacked on top of the product info.
+On desktop, the image should be displayed on left and product info on the right, whilst on mobile view the image is stacked on top of the product info.
-* Confirm that the Image, name, price, category, rating and description match those in the database for the product.
+* Confirm that the Image, name, price, category and description match those in the database for the product.
 * Adjust the quantity using the button and confirm that the highest number available to select matches the number in stock of this product.
 * Confirm that the 'Keep Shopping' and 'Add to Basket' buttons work as expected.
 * Attempt to type in a quantity above the number in stock, press enter or 'Add to Basket' and confirm that validation message is received.
 * Click the "add to basket" button.
 Confirm that the success message is launched, stating the name and quantity of the product added.
-* Confirm that the success message provides a button to 'go to view basket'.
+* Confirm that the success message provides a button to 'view basket'.
 Click to confirm it operates as expected.
 * Add more of the same product to the basket, making the total quantity go over the max number in stock.
 Confirm that an error message alerts the user that there is not enough in stock and resets the value to 1.
 ##### Reviews
 * Under the product details confirm that the reviews section is displaying any previous reviews or else the text 'No reviews'.
 * Confirm that the 'write review' form is displayed for logged in users and a message "Please Register or login to leave a review." is displayed if user is not logged in.
 * Confirm that the 'register' and 'login' links work as expected.
 * Once logged in, hover over the stars in the review form and confirm that they change colour as expected.
-* Click the desired number of stars and confirm that the that number of stars have changed colour.
+* Click the desired number of stars and confirm that the number of stars have changed colour.
 * Try to submit the form with the title and review fields empty and confirm validation errors
 * Complete the form correctly, click post and confirm that success message is displayed and review is now listed.
 Also confirm product rating has updated.